Aslam Chowdhary Mohammad: Early life and education

-Aslamua was born in 1944, lassana village, Surankote in a family of Muslim Gujjars.
+Choudhary Aslam was born in 1944, lassana village, Surankote in a family of Muslim Gujjars.
 He did his matriculation from Government High School, Poonch before going to Aligarh Muslim University to study further.

 The deceased congressman was the son of a prominent Gujjar leader, Chowdhary Ghulam Hussain Lassanvi.
 His father had formed Gujjar Jat Conference for the welfare of Gujjar community and common people.
 After partition of India and Pakistan in 1947, family of Aslam crossed over to Pakistan administered Kashmir (PaK) but returned to Poonch in 1951.

 Career

 Following the footsteps of his father after returning from Aligarh, he joined politics.
 He fought elections in 1966 from Surankote defeating Syed Jamat Ali Shah, who had won elections unopposed for 13 years from the seat.
 Aslam joined Congress in 1966 and contested eight elections from Surankote.
 He was also member of Rajya Sabha.
 He remained Speaker in the State Assembly for eight years.
 During his political career of over 48 years, Aslam held important posts including Finance Minister of State, Education Minister, Speaker of Legislative Assembly, Member Parliament in Rajya Sabha, and vice chairman of Gujjar Bakkerwal Advisory Board.
 He remained J&K Pradesh Congress Committee chief for 17 years.